-As at 31 December 2021, GreenChem Holding B.V. had contractual commitments suppliers of services in the total amount of CZK 362,498 thousand (EUR 14,582 thousand).
+As at 31 December 2022, GreenChem Holding B.V. had contractual commitments suppliers of services in the total amount of CZK 320,917 thousand (EUR 13,308 thousand).

-As at 31 December 2021, Lieken Brot- und Backwaren GmbH had contractual commitments to suppliers for raw material purchases totalling CZK 2,039,051 thousand (EUR 82,021 thousand).
+As at 31 December 2022, Lieken Brot- und Backwaren GmbH had contractual commitments to suppliers for raw material purchases totalling CZK 3,857,991 thousand (EUR 159,983 thousand).

-As at 31 December 2021, SKW Stickstoffwerke Piesteritz GmbH had contractual commitments of CZK 406,906 thousand (EUR 16,368 thousand) towards supplies of services and long-term contracts with customers for the delivery of goods totalling CZK 499,773 thousand (EUR 20,104 thousand).
-Its subsidiary, AGROFERT Deutschland GmbH, had contractual commitments of CZK 149,178 thousand (EUR 6,001 thousand) towards suppliers of services.
+As at 31 December 2022, SKW Stickstoffwerke Piesteritz GmbH reported contractual obligations totaling CZK 328,642 thousand (EUR 13,628 thousand) to suppliers for purchasing of services and contractual obligations of CZK 503,198 thousand (EUR 20,867 thousand) for purchasing of emission allowances.
+In addition the Company reported long-term contracts with customers for the supplies of goods at the value of CZK 1,022,838 thousand (EUR 42,415 thousand).
+Its subsidiary, AGROFERT Deutschland GmbH, had contractual commitments of CZK 144,874 thousand (EUR 6,008 thousand) towards suppliers of services.

-As at 31 December 2021, SKW Stickstoffwerke Piesteritz GmbH provided a guarantee of up to CZK 198,880 thousand (EUR 8,000 thousand) for subsidies provided in previous periods to AGROFERT Deutschland GmbH.
+As at 31 December 2022, SKW Stickstoffwerke Piesteritz GmbH provided a guarantee of up to CZK 192,920 thousand (EUR 8,000 thousand) for subsidies provided in previous periods to AGROFERT Deutschland GmbH.